 - Response: You open a browser and start searching.

-- Reward: Dopamine release, temporary relief from whatever you were feeling.
+- Reward: Dopamine release, stimulation, or temporary relief from what you were feeling.

-Willpower tries to interrupt this loop at the response stage, after the cue has fired and the craving is already building.
-That’s the hardest possible place to intervene.
+Willpower usually tries to interrupt this loop at the response stage, after the cue has fired and the craving is already building.
+That is usually the hardest place to intervene.

 - Remove the cue.
-No phone in bed.
-Different evening routine.
-Never be in the situation where the loop starts.
+Keep the phone out of bed.
+Use a different evening routine.
+Avoid setting up the exact situation where the loop usually starts.

 - Replace the response.
-Have a specific plan for what to do instead of watching porn that you’ve decided on in advance, not in the heat of the moment.
+Have a specific plan for what to do instead of watching porn that you decide on in advance, outside the heat of the moment.

 Building systems, not relying on motivation

-Systems work regardless of how you feel.
-A system is any structure that makes the right behavior automatic:
+Systems work because they are already there when motivation is low.
+A system is any structure that makes the healthier behavior easier to repeat:

-- A morning routine that starts your day with intention instead of reaching for your phone.
+- A morning routine that starts your day with intention instead of immediate phone use.

-- An accountability check-in with someone who knows what you’re working on.
-Not confession-based, just consistent.
-Healthy accountability creates gentle external pressure that compensates for days when internal motivation is low.
+- An accountability check-in with someone who knows what you are working on.
+It does not need to be confession-based.
+Consistency matters more.
+Healthy accountability creates gentle external pressure that helps when internal motivation is low.

 - Scheduled activities during high-risk times.
-If you know 10pm to midnight is your danger zone, fill that time before it arrives.
-A class, a regular call with a friend, a gym session, anything that’s planned and committed.
+If 10pm to midnight is your danger zone, fill that time before it arrives with a class, a regular call, a gym session, or another committed activity.

 - Friction by design.
-Every barrier between you and porn (even small ones) adds up.
-A passcode you don’t know.
-An app you deleted.
-A browser that’s filtered.
-A device that’s in another room.
+Every barrier between you and porn adds up: a passcode you do not know, an app you deleted, a filtered browser, or a device kept in another room.

 The role of identity